 Service connection for dry eye syndrome may be granted if the condition was directly caused by or worsened during military service, but also if it develops secondary to an existing service-connected condition.

-Exception: Conditions resulting from elective procedures, such as LASIK or other laser eye surgeries, do not qualify for service connection unless there are unusual complications, or an additional disability directly linked to the procedure.
-Since dry eye syndrome is a common side effect of laser eye surgery, it does not qualify if it is solely attributed to an elective procedure.
+Exception: Conditions resulting from elective procedures, such as LASIK or other laser eye surgeries, do not qualify for service connection unless there are unusual complications or an additional disability directly linked to the procedure.

 Is Dry Eye Syndrome a Presumptive Condition?

 Dry eye syndrome is not a presumptive condition under VA regulations.
-However, veterans can still receive benefits by establishing direct or secondary service connection.
+However, veterans can still receive benefits by establishing direct or secondary service connections.
 If dry eye syndrome resulted from medications, mental health conditions, or other service-connected disabilities, it may qualify for compensation.

 Dry Eye Syndrome as a Secondary Condition

 For secondary service connection, veterans must demonstrate that dry eye syndrome was caused or aggravated by another service-connected condition, such as PTSD, TBI, or autoimmune diseases.
-Dry eye syndrome can be secondary to many conditions, including:

-- PTSD and Depression – Medications used to treat these conditions can reduce tear production.
+- PTSD and Depression: Medications used to treat these conditions can reduce tear production.

-- Traumatic Brain Injury (TBI) – TBI can cause neurological issues that affect the eyes.
+- Traumatic Brain Injury (TBI): TBI can cause neurological issues that affect the eyes.

-- Autoimmune Disorders – Conditions like Sjogren’s syndrome, lupus, and rheumatoid arthritis are linked to DES.
+- Autoimmune Disorders: Conditions like Sjogren’s syndrome, lupus, and rheumatoid arthritis are linked to DES.

-- Other Eye Conditions – Cataract surgery, glaucoma treatment, and corneal damage can lead to dry eye.
+- Other Eye Conditions: Cataract surgery, glaucoma treatment, and corneal damage can lead to dry eye.

 Case Example